jimmybutton/newsblog/README.md

 ### ToDo:
 * DONE adding edit and delete functionality
 * DONE add pagination
-* show create date in article (flask-moment)
+* DONE show create date in article (flask-moment)
-* add functionality to filter based on categories
+* DONE add functionality to filter based on categories
 * DONE add new table for categories
+* DONE delete uploaded images when deleting an article
+* have a cancel button to return to the last page when editing / updating an article
 * add search functionality

 ### Requirements